Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 ### User Stories

-_- User Story A: Joe is an architect and would like to like to commission renders of a project he is working on to assist with a planning application._
+_- User Story A: Joe is an architect and would like to use renders to assist with a planning application._
-_- User Story B: Joe would also like to commission a 3D model of a project to demonstrate his ideas to a client._
+_- User Story B: Liz would also like to commission a 3D model of a project to demonstrate her ideas to a client._
-_- User Story C: Liz is interested in commissioning some modern furniture for her living room._
+_- User Story C: Joe is interested in commissioning some modern furniture for his living room._
 _- User Story D: Hazel would like to commission a digital portrait as an anniversary present._

 ### Design